Hybrid restricted master problem for Boolean matrix factorisation: Experiments

 We considered several simulation setups to benchmark our method.
 We generated a variety of scenarios with different matrix sizes, underlying ranks, noise levels and data density scenarios.
 Some rows and columns were also generated to be `nuisance' variables, imitating realistic datasets where some features or observations are not relevant to the factorisation.

 Formally, the main simulation set-up is as follows:

-where Ber$(\alpha)$ represents the Bernoulli distribution with probability $\alpha$. \medbreak Note, it is possible that for extremely sparse sampling the true rank is lower than specified, however, we assume the effect of this is negligible - and would likely be captured by measured algorithms.
+where Ber$(\alpha)$ represents the Bernoulli distribution with probability $\alpha$.
+For each simulated experiment, we take 5 replicates. \medbreak Note, it is possible that for extremely sparse sampling the true rank is lower than specified; however, we assume the effect of this is negligible and would likely be captured by measured algorithms.

 \paragraph{Real-world datasets.}